-So where do we start to shift the quality of our relationships?
-First, by shifting our beliefs and expectations about relationships and love opens us up a whole new way of experiencing relationships.
+So where do we begin in our journey to shift the quality of our relationships?
+Well let’s first begin by shifting our beliefs and expectations about relationships, and what they should, could or ought to bring us.

 It’s my partner’s responsibility to make me feel loved.